 “The company already sells more than 100,000 products in roughly 80 countries and has spent more than $500 million on two acquisitions in the last five years, in part to gain new products and expertise that broaden its addressable market.
 More acquisitions are likely in the years ahead.
 Of that addressable market, which the company estimates at $325 billion, CDW commands a market share of just over 5%.”

 CDW participates in all the growing arenas in: 1) integrated products in security, mobility, the cloud, virtual reality, and collaboration; 2) hardware—notebooks/mobile devices, network communications, desktop computers, video monitors, enterprise and data storage products, printers, and servers; and 3) software—application suites, security, virtualization, operating systems, and network management.

 CDW focuses on customers with more than 5,000 employees, but in all, the company offers more than 100,000 products and services and 1,000-plus brands to more than 250,000 customers in the U.S., U.K. and Canada.

-CDW stock has risen more than 85% in the past 52 weeks, and gathered extra momentum—reaching an all-time high—after the company reported stellar third-quarter results, including a dividend increase.
+CDW stock has risen more than 67% since the start of 2019, and gathered extra momentum—reaching an all-time high—after the company reported stellar third-quarter results in early November, including a dividend increase (fourth-quarter results are due out this Thursday, February 6).
 CDW beat analysts’ estimates on both sales and earnings, rising 12% and 20%, respectively.